-- English Language Proficiency.
-MSAs must be proficient in spoken and written English in accordance with VA Handbook 5005, part II, chapter 3, section A, paragraph 3j.
+- English Language Proficiency: MSAs must be proficient in spoken and written English in accordance with VA Policy

-- Experience.
-One year of experience equivalent to the next lower grade level.
-Specialized Experience is defined as and must be reflected in your resume; scheduling, canceling, re-scheduling patient's appointments and/or consults; entering no-show information; monitoring the electronic wait list; preparing for clinic visits; monitoring both inpatient and outpatient appointments for areas of responsibility; ensuring encounter forms are completed in order to obtain appropriate workload credit; verifying and updating demographics and insurance information; processing all emergency and non-emergency transfers to other VA facilities or private hospitals; performing basic eligibility, co-pays and preauthorization requirements for specific coverage (i.e., TRICARE, sharing agreements, etc.).
+Grade Determinations: One year of experience equivalent to the next lower grade level (GS-05) that demonstrated the knowledge, skills, and abilities (KSAs) associated with current MSA responsibilities.
+The qualifying experience includes but not limited to: scheduling, canceling, re-scheduling patient's appointments and/or consults; entering no-show information; monitoring the electronic wait list; preparing for clinic visits; monitoring both inpatient and outpatient appointments for areas of responsibility; ensuring encounter forms are completed in order to obtain appropriate workload credit; verifying and updating demographics and insurance information; processing all emergency and non-emergency transfers to other facilities or private hospitals; performing basic eligibility, co-pays and pre-authorization requirements for specific coverage.

 Demonstrated Knowledge, Skills, and Abilities.
 Candidates must demonstrate the KSAs below:

-2. Ability to communicate tactfully and effectively, both orally and in writing, in order to meet program objectives.
-This may include preparing reports in various formats and presenting data to various organizational levels.
+- Ability to communicate tactfully and effectively, both orally and in writing, in order to meet program objectives.
+This may include preparing reports in various formats and presenting data to various organizational levels

 Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religions; spiritual; community; student; social).
 Volunteer work helps build critical competencies, knowledge, and skills and can provide valuable training and experience that translates directly to paid employment.
 You will receive credit for all qualifying experience, including volunteer experience.